About

 Shortest Bio

 C.L.
-Clark is a BFA award-winning editor and the Nebula-nominated author of The Unbroken, the first of the Magic of the Lost trilogy, several short stories, and a few essays.
-When she’s not imagining the fall of empires, she’s trying not to throw her kettlebells through the walls.
-[48 words]
+Clark, dubbed the "Patron Saint of Sword Lesbians" by Reactor Magazine, is a BFA award-winning editor and the Nebula-nominated author of a few essays, several short stories, and a handful of books, including the Magic of the Lost trilogy (The Unbroken), the novella Fate's Bane, and the Arcane novel Ambessa: Chosen of the Wolf.
+When she's not imagining the fall of empires, she's trying not to throw her kettlebells through the walls.
+[73 words]

 Short Bio

 C.L.
-Clark is a BFA award-winning editor and Ignyte award winning-writer, and the author of Nebula-nominated novel The Unbroken, the first book in the Magic of the Lost trilogy.
+Clark, dubbed the "Patron Saint of Sword Lesbians" by Reactor Magazine, is a BFA award-winning editor and Ignyte award-winning author of several books, including The Unbroken (Magic of the Lost trilogy), Fate's Bane (a novella), and Ambessa: Chosen of the Wolf (an Arcane novel).
 She graduated from Indiana University’s creative writing MFA and was a 2012 Lambda Literary Fellow.
 She’s been a personal trainer, an English teacher, and an editor, and is some combination thereof as she travels the world.
-When she’s not writing or working, she’s learning languages, doing P90something, or reading about war and [post-]colonial history.
-Her work has appeared in various SFF venues, including Tor.com, Uncanny, and Beneath Ceaseless Skies.
-[96 words]
+When she’s not writing or working, she’s learning languages, reading about war and [post-]colonial history, or trying not to throw her kettlebells through the wall.
+Her work has appeared in various SFF venues, including Best American Science Fiction and Fantasy, Tor.com, Uncanny, and Beneath Ceaseless Skies.
+[127 words]

 Twitter: @C_L_Clark